adrianandrei-ca/staruml-postgresql/README.md

 ## Options

-The following preferences are currently available
+The following preferences are currently available:

 | Preference | Description |
 | --- | --- |
 | `Owner` | Postgresql object owner, only one for entire model |